codeforamerica/wp-splost/README.md

 ## Componets

+### Sidebar
+The side bar, which is custimized by you through HTML/CSS, illustrates the structure of the budget which is Categories and their Focus Areas.
+Inside each Focus Area page, projects are listed.
+Projects are the itemized elements from the revenue spreadsheet.

 ### Sub Nav
 These are created using default Wordpress templates and can links can be customized in the `header.php` file.